-Unless you’ve been living under a rock, (or you’re just not that into me!
-Lol) you’ve probably heard that I recently finished designing a spectacular commercial space.
+If you follow me on social media, you’ve probably heard that I recently finished designing a spectacular commercial space.
 The beautiful Salt Works Spa.
-The design in this spa “ROCKS” (if I don’t say so myself!)
-What in the world is a salt spa you ask?
+The design in this spa is amazing!
+So, what in the world is a salt spa?
 Well, it’s just one of those ancient alternative treatments that many other countries have been using for hundreds of years, but is just beginning to gain some traction in the United States (surprise, surprise right?)
-Not.

 Salt therapy is also known as halotherapy and has many health benefits.
 A salt room session is a 45-minute all natural, therapeutic treatment that is both anti-bacterial and anti-viral.
 Pharmaceutical grade Himalayan salt is granulated into a micronized dry aerosol and dispersed into the beautiful salt room.
 All you need to do is breathe.

 Being surrounded by 250+ million-year-old salt from the floor to the ceiling is something that must be experienced.
-It’s pretty amazing.
+It’s pretty spectacular!
 OK, enough about the therapeutic details, I really had nothing to do with that.
-My only job was to make everything look pretty and that I did!
+My only job was to make everything look pretty.
 Let’s get down to the nitty gritty!

 “Let’s start at the very beginning.
 A very good place to start…”